Jeydin21/website-v1/README.md

-# Website
-A remake of my original website.
+This is a remake of my original website.